jessfraz/blog/content/post/the-firmware-rabbit-hole.md

 I am forgetting a bunch of other details and papers but this should paint a pretty good picture of the state of the SGX world.

+I wrote more about SGX in my [Reflections on SGX post](https://blog.jessfraz.com/post/reflections-on-sgx/).

 ## Thank You

 Thank you to everyone for linking me to awesome papers and engaging in my nerdery with these things.
 I’m not done at all with this rabbit hole but I thought I’d sum it up for now.